szg-zone/DigitalGarden/content/Blogs/002-coding-journey.md

     hidden: true
 ---

-## 📘 Starting My Coding Journey — From Zero to Web Developer
+## Hey there!
+ Sharvin here again — and this time, I’m diving into something exciting!.

 Today marks the beginning of something I've been meaning to do for a long time — I’m officially starting my coding journey.
 I’m starting from absolute zero, with some little prior experience, but with full determination to learn, practice, and grow every single day.

 ### 🎯🎖 My initial goal is simple:
  I’ll begin with HTML and CSS — learning how websites are structured and styled — and then move on to JavaScript to add interactivity.